SolidLabResearch/solidlab-env-setup/README.md

 Upsides:
 - Real bare metal
 - DNS, so working https
+- CLI: Can be used from scripts

 Downsides:
 - Slow
-- Slightly more complex setup
+- CLI: Slightly more complex setup

 **Instructions: [README-jFed-cli-rspec.md](README-jFed-cli-rspec.md)** (or [README-jFed-cli-espec.md](README-jFed-cli-espec.md) for the non-recommended ESpec version)